Draft00/MyString_withPython/README.md

 >\>>>print (variable.c_str())

 ### How to use operator+ with different data types:
-1. MyString is always on the 'left':
+1. MyString is always on the left:
 >\>>>test1 = "kfkf"

 >\>>>test2 = hello.MyString("lala")